• Hotline: +86 13625297051

 Both optical fiber slicing techniques require that the fibertips are a smooth end face that is perpendicular (90°) to the fiber axis as shown below.

-In the cleaving process, the brittle gla
+In the cleaving process, the brittle glas

 Read more